stuhlmueller/logistician/README.md

 - **Transparently built on standard tools**

-    Logistician mostly doesn't provide its own command-line tools.
-By directly working with Docker and Terraform commands, you have access to all of the functionality these tools provide.
+    Logistician is a thin wrapper around Docker and Terraform and prints out all commands it issues.
+You can always switch to managing the containers and cloud instances using these native tools if additional functionality is needed.

 ## Installation